bcampbell/tb-notes/architecture/copy_move_delete.md

 nsMsgCopyService delegates most of the work to the folder implementations.

-copying is async, uses nsIMsgCopyServiceListener callbacks.
+Copying is async, uses nsIMsgCopyServiceListener callbacks.

 For copying between different nsIMsgIncomingServers, messages must be streamed (ie manually copied).
-For the same server, shortcuts may be used (eg renaming files).
+For operations within the same server, the mailstore might be able to provide shortcuts (eg maildir can perform moves by just renaming files).